usecakework/docs/docs/reference/cli/usage.md

 | ```--lang``` (string) | Yes | Language of the app to create.
 Currently, only ```python``` is supported. |

 ### ```cakework deploy```
 Deploy your Cakework app to our cloud.
+For Python, all of your requirements must go in a requirements.txt for us to correctly package and deploy your app.

 ```
 cakework deploy